COMMUNIQUE FROM THE CENTRAL ENROLMENT AUTHORITY CONCERNING THE SECOND ENROLMENT PHASE FOR THE 2020-2021 SCHOOL YEAR

-However, the school organises two information sessions for the nursery and primary cycles as well as one information session for the secondary cycle.
-These sessions are intended for potential new parents of nursery and primary cycles who fulfill the conditions of admission in the Brussels European Schools.
-During these meetings, the Management will present the EEB2 and answer various questions.
-Afterwards there will be a guided tour.
+However, the school organizes each year two information sessions for the nursery and primary cycles as well as one information session for the secondary cycle.
+These sessions are intended for potential new parents who fulfill the conditions of admission in the Brussels European Schools.
+During these meetings, the Management presents the EEB2 and answers various questions.
+Afterwards there is a guided tour.

-These dates and registration procedure are available on this website under “Enrolments - Information sessions”.
+The dates and registration procedure are available on this website under “Enrolments”.